Saturday, 18 January 2025

 Pin holes in melts

-A sample friring schedule from bubble squeeze upwards and then down to a high temperature bubble reduction soak
+A sample friring schedule from bubble squeeze upwards and then down to a high temperature bubble reduction soak |

-Wednesday 6 May 2020
+Wednesday, 6 May 2020

 Pot Melt Saucers as Dams for Melts

-Plant pot with saucer
+Plant pot with saucer |

-Wednesday 4 December 2019
+Wednesday, 4 December 2019

 Pot Melt Temperature Effects

-The size of the hole is also relevant to the temp chosen.
+The size of the hole is also relevant to the temperature chosen.
 The smaller the hole, the higher the temperature will have to be to empty the pot in the same amount of time.
 Of course, you can just soak for longer at a lower temperature to achieve the desired object of emptying of the pot without changing the temperature.

 Using the same principle, the larger the hole the lower the temperature required to empty the pot in a given amount of time.
+So, in general the larger the hole in the pot, the faster it will empty, given the same temperature.

-Wednesday 20 November 2019
+Wednesday, 20 November 2019

 Pot Melt Schedule

-100C/hr to 220C for 20 minutes; this is approximately the crystobalite inversion temperature – to be kind to the pot.
+- 100C/hr to 220C (180F/hr to 438F) for 20 minutes ; approximately the crystobalite inversion temperature – to be kind to the pot.

-220C/hr to 570C for 20 minutes; this is approximately the quartz inversion temperature – again to be kind to the pot.
+- 220C/hr to 570C (396F/hr to 1090F) for 20 minutes; approximately the quartz inversion temperature – again to be kind to the pot.

-330C/hr to 850C for 120 minutes; this is to ensure there is plenty of time to empty pot.
+- 330C/hr to 850C (595F/hr to 1564F) for 120 minutes; to ensure there is plenty of time to empty pot.

-55C/hr to 427C no soak (for 6 to 8mm thickness)
+- 55C/hr to 427C (100F/hr to 800F), no soak (for 6 to 12mm thickness)

-99C/hr to 370C no soak.
+- 99C/hr to 370C (180F/hr to 700F), no soak.

-Allow to cool to room temperature
+- Allow to cool to room temperature in the kiln

 Pot Melt Contamination